deepak-kosaraju/k8s-admin-certification/README.md

 - [Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) - which makes the cluster
 - [PODS](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) - single instance of application containers
-- [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) - LoadBalanced set of `PODS`
+- [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) - Controller for `PODS` and it ensures that resources are available, such as IP address, and storage and then deploys a `ReplicaSet`
+- [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) - controller which deploys and restart `PODS` until requested number of `PODS`are running.
 - [Services](https://kubernetes.io/docs/concepts/services-networking/service/) - Exposes deployments to external networks by means of 3rd party LoadBalancer (or) ingress rules
 - [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) - KV pair that can dynamically plugged in to other objects as needed which allows to decouple configuration from individual `PODS` (or) `Deployments` which gives lot of flexibility